aardvarkxr/aardvark/docs/watch_tutorial/index.md

 3. For debugging, remember you can use Chrome's devtools on the Aardvark Server (http://localhost:8042/), as well as the Gadget Monitor (http://localhost:23842/gadgets/aardvark_monitor/index.html).
 You can also debug your gadget from VS Code, provided you've installed the Debugger for Chrome extension and answered "yes" to the `Do you want to debug with VS Code?` question when [instantiating your gadget](https://aardvarkxr.github.io/aardvark/getting_started/).

-# Step 2: _Time of the Season_ - Adding a time/date panel)
+# Step 2: _Time of the Season_ - Adding a time/date panel

 Alright, now that we've got a dev environment and a nice workflow, we can jump into the code.

 You can find and download the **necessary media assets** we'll be using [here](https://github.com/MichaelHazani/av-watch-gadget/tree/master/PROJECT_ASSETS).
 You'll notice that repo is the finished project, but I highly recommend starting from scratch and working your way through the tutorial).

-Let's start [instantiating a new gadget](https://aardvarkxr.github.io/aardvark/getting_started/).
-Give it any name you want, and select the defaults for everything.
+Let's start by [instantiating a new gadget](https://aardvarkxr.github.io/aardvark/getting_started/).
+Give it any name you want, and select the defaults for everything (see the [previous tutorial](https://aardvarkxr.github.io/aardvark/getting_started/) for a recap if you'd like).

-We'll be working primarily in `main.tsx` and `styles.css` located in the `src/` folder, which (after running `npm start` as described in the previous tutorial) get compiled after every save  to the `dist/` folder.
+We'll be working primarily in `main.tsx` and `styles.css` located in the `src/` folder, which (after running `npm start` as described in the previous tutorial) get recompiled to the `dist/` folder after every save.
 This is an important fact to keep in mind; for one thing, you'll want to place whatever 3D models and various media files you'll be using in the `dist` folder since that'll be the root of your local references - where `main.tsx` will be solving paths from.

-Now, let's clean up the default scene graph created in `main.tsx` to a bare minimum, so that it only contains the bare bones:
+Now, let's shave down the default scene graph created in `main.tsx` to a minimum, so that it only contains the bare bones:

 ```tsx
 import * as React from 'react';